Karql/elastalert2-server/README.md

 - **GET `/status`**

-    Returns either 'SETUP', 'READY', 'ERROR', 'STARTING', 'CLOSING', 'FIRST_RUN' or 'IDLE' depending on the current ElastAlert process status.
+    Returns either 'SETUP', 'READY', 'ERROR', 'STARTING', 'CLOSING', 'FIRST_RUN' or 'IDLE' depending on the current ElastAlert2 process status.

 - **GET `/status/control/:action`**

-    Where `:action` can be either 'start' or 'stop', which will respectively start or stop the current ElastAlert process.
+    Where `:action` can be either 'start' or 'stop', which will respectively start or stop the current ElastAlert2 process.

 - **[WIP] GET `/status/errors`**